diffix/desktop/docs/operation.md

 The combined view lets you examine precisely the distortion and suppression.
 The anonymized data can be sorted by each column.
 Sorting by `Count (original)` shows the ascending suppressed bins first, and so is useful for examining what has been suppressed.
 Sorting by `Distortion` descending shows the bins with the most error first, and so is useful for examining which bins have high distortion.

-_Note that the output view displays at most 1000 rows of data._ To view all of the data, use the CSV export (Anonymized view only).
+_Note that the output view displays at most 1000 rows of data._ To view all of the anonymized data, use the CSV export.

 ### Suppress bin